zs0302/Leary-lab-manual/README.md

 ## Meetings
 ### Weekly lab meetings
 Weekly lab meetings will be focused on project presentations and going over new data or methods.
-The weekly lab meeting will take place on Missouri Orthopaedic Institute in room 4204 on 3:45pm every Tuesday, and meetings usually last about 1 to 1.5 hours.
+The weekly lab meeting will take place on Missouri Orthopaedic Institute in room 4204 every Tuesday at about 3 p.m., meetings usually last about 1 to 1.5 hours.
 If the location or time changes, Ms. Kyeong and Dr. Leary will email you in advance.
 If at the end of meeting, we need more time to discuss something, we will either take a break before continuing or schedule another meeting.
 Lab meeting agendas and notes will be maintained in the `lab meetings` folder on Box.
 All lab members are expected to attend the weekly lab meeting.

 ### Individual meetings

 ## Deadlines
 It is essential to keep works and deadlines organized.
 When it comes to deadlines, tell your collaborators **as soon as you know when a deadline is**, and make sure they are aware of it the closer it gets.
 Don’t be afraid to bug them about it.

-Dr. Leary will expect 2 notices for reading/ commenting on abstracts, papers, and manuscripts, 2 weeks for filling out paperwork, etc, and 2 notices for letters of recommendation.
+Dr. Leary will expect 2 weeks for reading/ commenting on abstracts, papers, and manuscripts, 2 weeks for filling out paperwork, etc, and 2 weeks for letters of recommendation.
 If you want feedback on research and teaching statements, or other work that requires multiple back-and-forth interactions between you and Dr. Leary before a hard deadline, give her as much time as you can.
 ## Presentations
 It is therefore highly encouraged that you seek out opportunities to present your research, whether it is at departmental talk series and events, to other labs at conferences, or to the general public.
 If you are going to give a presentation (a poster or a talk), be prepared to give a practice presentation to the lab at least one week ahead of time (two weeks or more are advisable for conference presentations, and many weeks ahead of time are advisable for job talks, which require much refining).
 Practice talks will help you feel comfortable with your presentation, and will also allow you to get feedback from the lab and implement those changes well in advance of your real presentation.

-Templates for posters are available, and those are highly recommended, particularly for orthopaedic focused conference.
+Templates for posters are available, and those are highly recommended, particularly for orthopaedic focused conferences.
 Some general rules for posters should be followed: minimize text as much as possible (if you wrote a paragraph, you’re doing it wrong), make figures and text large and easy to see at a distance, label your axes, and make sure different colors are easily discriminable.
 ## Recommendation letters
 Letters of recommendation are one of the many benefits of working in a research lab.
 You can count on Dr. Leary to write a letter if you have spent at least 6 months in the lab.
 (It’s hard to really know someone if they have only been around for a few months.)
 Exceptions can be made for shorter-term lab members in special circumstances (e.g., new graduate students or postdocs applying for fellowships).